Thai Massage Tools and Techniques | An Overview

 Now, let’s take a look at the Thai Massage techniques most frequently applied during treatment sessions.

-Pressure & Acupressure
+Pressure and Acupressure

-Tools typically used are the hands (thumbs, palms, fingers), forearms, elbows, but the knees and feet may be used also depending on the goal and specific technique.
+Tools typically used are the hands (thumbs, palms, fingers), forearms, elbows, but the knees and feet may also be used depending on the goal and specific technique.
 As already mentioned in our previous paragraph “Thai Massage Tools,” in some cases extra appliances may be brought in to give pressure or acupressure, such as wooden sticks or compresses.

 Mobilization